Tsodilo Hills

 • Tsodilo Hills is a UNESCO World Heritage Site in Botswana.

-• There are four main hills in Tsodilo: Male Hill, Female Hill, Child Hill, and King Hill.
+• The site includes four main hills: Male Hill, Female Hill, Child Hill, and King Hill.

-• The hills are adorned with over 4,500 rock paintings.
+• There are over 4,500 rock paintings at Tsodilo Hills.

-• Guided tours are available to explore the rock art and learn about the history and symbolism.
+• Guided tours are available to explore the rock art.

 • The best time to visit is during the dry season from May to September.

-• The nearest town is Shakawe, located approximately 40 kilometers away.
+• The nearest town is Shakawe, nearly a two-hour drive away.

 • Local transportation to Tsodilo Hills can be arranged through guides or pre-booked transportation.